 Oh, the wonders of that place!
 I worked the trails, alone (again naturally) and there was so much to see, so many new butterflies and wildflowers.
 Liatris was just beginning to open that late August 2016.

 Native, wild Hibiscus (correct ?) were eye candy.
-That this little Skipper obliged and came in to nectar bespeaks of the richness of the Florida Panhandle.
+That this little Skipper obliged and flew in to nectar bespeaks of the richness of the Florida Panhandle.